 Season one left us with a beautifully structured cliffhanger, as Dick Greyson (Brandon Thwaites) succumbed to the darkness of Trigon.
 Who’s deadly plan to take over the earth seemed unstoppable as he fed on the fears of those around him.
 And it’s fair to say season two starts with the same levels of energy and flare left in season one.
 As the audience find themselves thrown back into the darkness.
 Our intrepid group of young and older hero’s desperately trying to save the earth from Trigons power.

-The first episode of season two therefore marks a natural end to the story arc created in season one.
+The first episode of season two, therefore, marks a natural end to the story arc created in season one.
 While in turn allowing for the rebuilding of the Titans family.
 A subject that lurked within the shadows of season one.
 Thus creating a season that acts as a bridge between the origin road trip of 2018, and the formation of a new Titans family.

 Thankfully the darker and more adult tones of the first outing remain intact throughout the second season.
 Combining this aesthetic with a slow burn pace that allows the characters to continue their rebirth.
 However, as with many comic book TV shows of recent years, there is an unnecessary rush to conclude stories.
 A trait that has ultimately let down many fans, as classic villains have been introduced and dispatched too freely.
 However, despite this weakness, Titans continues to deliver something truly unique in the DC TV universe.

 This unique trait is especially felt within the introduction of new characters into the Titans family.
 Each one receiving a fully developed and dedicated individual episode.
-Ensuring they receive the space needed to fully explore the characters role and place in the narrative.
-For example season two uses this to great effect in the introduction of Connor (Joshua Orpin).
+Ensuring they receive the space needed to fully explore the role and place of the character in the narrative.
+For example, season two uses this to great effect in the introduction of Connor (Joshua Orpin).
 And the story arc of Rose (Chelsea Zhang) and Jericho (Chella Man).
-All three given beautifully written, performed and directed episodes.
+All three given beautifully written performed and directed episodes.
 And when you combine this with the ongoing development of the stunning array of characters introduced in season one.
 Alongside the beautiful cinematography of Brendan Steacy, Boris Mojsovski, David Greene and Fraser Brown.
 The stage is set for a season that builds on the success of the first, while equally continuing to find its own unique voice.